 Writers are often especially known for having a strong connection to alcohol, although for some this connection was a bit too strong.
 And for many of these writers, wine was their beverage of choice.
 Wine was often included as part of the writing process and even made its way into the writing.
 Here is a look at a few famous writers and their connection to wine.

 Various wine bottles shelved in rows at a restaurant. | Photo by Florent B. on Pexels

-Charles Baudelaire was a French artist famous for his affinity towards sex, medications, wine, and other human indulgences.
+Charles Baudelaire was a French poet famous for his affinity towards sex, medications, wine, and other human indulgences.
 He has been held up as an archetypal image that is called ‘decadent dandy,’—an image that has survived until the present.
 Within the world of Baudelaire, wine is an important subject in his process of artistic creation.

 Maybe the modernist pressure is the way to clarify Baudelaire’s veneration of wine.
 The French artist believed that human problems begin with the flesh and then, it ultimately goes onto the supernatural or metaphysical level.
 In a similar manner, the wine starts from sweat and misery, and yet it offers profound delight.
 It delights the senses of the drinkers, and it lifts their characteristics and permits a full articulation of their true capacity.
 In fact, if you want to establish a bridge between the spiritual and material levels, according to Baudelaire, you need to embrace the spirit of wine.